 One factor that affects water quality is debris that finds its way into drains and the sewage system.
 In turn, the debris clogs the drains and wastewater channels.
 The sludge can leak and find its way into freshwater sources that supply water to households.

 Pollution in your water supply could be due to faults in your drainage system.
 Severe blockages in your sewer may force water to back up into your sink and water fixtures from the drains.
 The wastewater in parts of your home will become a serious health hazard if not addressed promptly.

 Poor maintenance of the septic system can increase the risk of contaminants getting into your water supply.
 You may notice a soggy lawn and a foul smell when your drainage or septic tank has issues.
 Such problems can also contribute to pollution in your community.

-At Affordable Plumbing, Rooter and Water Heaters, we recommend the cleaning and maintenance of drainage and septic systems at least once every two years in the Phoenix valley.
+At Zest Plumbing & Drain, we recommend the cleaning and maintenance of drainage and septic systems at least once every two years in the Phoenix valley.
 It is safer and more cost-effective to service your sewage system instead of waiting until there are faults.

 2. Pollution and Sediments in Freshwater Sources